vkacherov/hybrid-workshop/README.md

 	> **Note**: Because this is a lab-based install of Docker EE we are using the default self-signed certificates.
 Because of this your browser may display a security warning.
 It is safe to click through this warning.
 	>
 	> In a production environment you would use certificates from a trusted certificate authority and would not see this screen.
+	>
 	> ![](./images/ssl_error.png)

-1. When prompted enter the username `admin` and password `DockerEE123!`.
+1. When prompted enter the username `eeadmin` and password `DockerEE123!`.
 The UCP web interface should load up in your web browser.

 ### <a name="task1.2"></a>Task 1.2: Join a Windows worker node